-Ariel, the Trust, Ariel Distributors, Ariel Alternatives, and Project Black Management (the "Ariel entities") have adopted a combined Code of Ethics (the "Code"), which states that our primary mission is to place the interests of our clients first.
+Ariel, the Trust, Ariel Distributors, Ariel Alternatives, Project Black Management, and Project Level (the "Ariel entities") have adopted a combined Code of Ethics (the "Code"), which states that our primary mission is to place the interests of our clients first.
 The Code describes the Ariel entities' policies and procedures pertaining to personal securities transactions, insider trading, giving and accepting gifts and entertainment, and outside business activities.
 The proprietary investing of the Ariel entities is subject to all sections of the Code pertaining to their respective investments in securities.

 Personal securities transactions of all Ariel entities' employees are subject to compliance with the Code.
 Generally, as it applies to Ariel, the Code prohibits Ariel and its employees from buying or selling securities owned in Ariel's clients' portfolios or securities being considered for purchase or sale for Ariel's clients.
 Also, Ariel Alternatives' employees (including employees that also are employees of Ariel) cannot buy or sell securities held by any Ariel Alternatives client or securities being considered for purchase by or for any Ariel Alternatives client.
+Similarly, Project Level's employees (including employees that also are employees of Ariel) cannot buy or sell securities held by, or being considered for purchase by or for, any Project Level client.
 The Ariel entities and their employees may buy and sell shares of the Mutual Funds and other non-proprietary open-end mutual funds to which Ariel provides investment management services, subject to the Code's requirements.

 Ariel's Chief Compliance Officer may grant exceptions for an Ariel entity's or its employees' purchase or sale of securities owned in clients' portfolios or being considered for purchase or sale for clients.
-One such exception is a de minimis exception applicable to the purchase or sale of securities owned in clients' portfolios or being considered for purchase or sale for clients.
+One such exception is a de minimis exception applicable to the sale of securities owned in clients' portfolios or being considered for purchase or sale for clients.
 Another exception is to allow an Ariel supervised person's spouse to operate an investment firm, subject to various undertakings and conditions.

 The Ariel entities' employees also are prohibited from profiting from transactions in the same or equivalent security within 60 calendar days after the trade date and must hold Ariel-advised mutual fund shares for a minimum of 60 calendar days after trade date.
 An exception to these personal trading prohibitions includes trades in accounts that are separately managed by Ariel on behalf of itself or its employees.
-Except through

-Ariel separate accounts established by Ariel and its employees, officers, or directors, Ariel does not place personal trades for such persons.
+Except through Ariel separate accounts established by Ariel and its employees, officers, or directors, Ariel does not place personal trades for such persons.
 Separately managed accounts are traded and managed in accordance with Ariel's model portfolios.
 Ariel's management of separately managed accounts for itself and its employees raises a potential conflict of interest because Ariel could preferentially allocate trades for itself and its employees to the detriment of other clients.
 Ariel addresses this conflict by following procedures designed to prevent such preferential treatment, including its trade aggregation and allocation and trade rotation procedures (further discussed below in Item 12).